The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 4.4 Short-Term Focus

-Overemphasis on tax savings can sometimes cause investors to prioritize short-term losses over long-term potential growth.
+Focusing too heavily on immediate tax savings might lead investors to prioritize short-term losses over long-term growth potential, which can hinder wealth accumulation.

 5. Tax-Loss Harvesting in Action